 - Mentor project team

-- Communicate effectively with the Project Manager and other project participants
+- Communicate effectively with the project manager and other project participants

 - Review engineering deliverables and take corrective actions, if needed

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in engineering or a related field.
 Some employers prefer job candidates with a master’s degree or Ph.D. for specific positions or career advancement.
 Many companies also require a Professional Engineer (PE) license.